BB&T to buy SunTrust in biggest U.S. bank deal in a decade

 Analyst Stephen Scouten of brokerage Sandler O’Neill said he expected the deal to get regulatory approval.
 “These are both very clean banks.
 So ultimately, (it) should get done.”

-The deal, expected to close in the fourth quarter, will likely result in annual cost savings of around $1.6 billion by 2022, the companies said.
-The merger will generate an internal rate of return of about 18 percent.
+The deal, expected to close in the fourth quarter, will likely result in an annual cost savings of around $1.6 billion by 2022, the companies said, adding that the merger will generate an internal rate of return of about 18 percent.

 Kelly King, BB&T’s chief executive officer, will be the CEO of the combined company until Sept.12, 2021, after which SunTrust CEO William Rogers Jr will take over.

-Reporting By Aparajita Saxena in Bengaluru; Editing by Arun Koyyur
+Reporting By Aparajita Saxena in Bengaluru, additional reporting by Bharath Manjesh; Writing by Sweta Singh; Editing by Arun Koyyur